angeloashmore/styled-system-scale/docs/api.md

 together into one.

-Note that `composeScales` and Styled System's `compose` is not the same as `compose` from functional programming libraries like Lodash and Ramda.
+Note that `composeScales` and Styled System's `compose` is not the same as `compose` from functional programming libraries such as Lodash and Ramda.

 ```js
 import styled from 'styled-components'